voxeltycoon/docs/docs/guides/content-mods/creating-your-first-building-mod.md

 This is what the `.house` asset file looks like and contains the following parameters:

-* `PopulationRange`: Indicates the maximum and minimum population that the building will have when the city generates it.
+* **PopulationRange**: Indicates the maximum and minimum population that the building will have when the city generates it.
-* `CanHaveDemand` (true / false): This parameter indicates if it can request a product, as is the case in stores.
+* **CanHaveDemand** (`true`/`false`): This parameter indicates if it can request a product, as is the case in stores.
 In the rest of the buildings, the value is false.

-* `Size`: Specifies the size of the building.
+* **Size**: Specifies the size of the building.
 These are the values we use in the reference plane.
 For the value of Y, the height, we must always round up, for example, if our building measures 2.4m (2.4 voxels) we must always indicate a value of 3.

-* `Liveries`: In this parameter, the path of the mesh of our building that we exported previously is indicated.
+* **Liveries**: In this parameter, the path of the mesh of our building that we exported previously is indicated.
 Note that the first part of MeshUri (arab_buildinhgs), is the name of our mod followed by the name of the `.obj` file.

-	* `default_night_1(..3)`: is the name of the different liveries to show the windows lit at night.
+	* **default_night_1(..3)**: is the name of the different liveries to show the windows lit at night.
 There are three liveries that match the unwrap of the model.

-	* `MeshVariant`: Indicates the name of the variant specified in the `.obj`.meta file that defines the colors of the model that we will explain later.
+	* **MeshVariant**: Indicates the name of the variant specified in the `.obj.meta` file that defines the colors of the model that we will explain later.

-* `Price`: It is the price of the building, in this case, the demolition price.
+* **Price**: It is the price of the building, in this case, the demolition price.

-* `RunningCosts`: It is the operating cost of the building.
+* **RunningCosts**: It is the operating cost of the building.
 As it is a city building, it has no effect on the player's finances.
 A null value indicates that loc automatically calculates the game.

-* `Hidden` (true / false); This parameter indicates whether the object will appear in the game or in menus as a buildable asset in the player's menu.
+* **Hidden** (`true`/`false`); This parameter indicates whether the object will appear in the game or in menus as a buildable asset in the player's menu.
 Hide assets are still visible in-game, eg. locomotives in recipes.

 ## Building settings (`.citybuildingspawninfo` asset)